-PWM Pins (see page 552)
+PWM Pins (see page 520)

-The LM3S1133 PWM module consists of one PWM generator blocks and a control block.
-Each PWM generator block contains one timer (16-bit down or up/down counter), two comparators, a PWM signal generator, a dead-band generator, and an interrupt/ADC-trigger selector.
+The LM3S1960 PWM module consists of three PWM generator blocks and a control block.
+Each PWM generator block contains one timer (16-bit down or up/down counter), two comparators, a PWM signal generator, a dead-band generator, and an interrupt.
 The control block determines the polarity of the PWM signals, and which signals are passed through to the pins.